Easy Cajun Shrimp and Sausage Gumbo

 Step 4: Season and Simmer

 Add salt, black pepper, cayenne pepper, gumbo filé, thyme, and bay leaves.
-Mix well, then reduce heat to low, cover, and simmer for 30 minutes.
+Mix well, then reduce the heat setting to low, cover, and simmer for 30 minutes.

 Step 5: Add the Shrimp